blog posts

 Today, the following three protocols are used when implementing SAN networks.

-- Fiber Channel Protocol: A high-speed data transfer protocol transmits data at the block level with a minor loss (Lossless).
+• Fiber Channel Protocol: This high-speed data transfer protocol transmits data at the block level with a minor loss (Lossless).
 A fiber channel connects storage equipment to servers in the SAN network in data centers.
-This protocol in the SAN network has a function similar to the TCP / IP protocol in shared networks.
+This protocol in the SAN network functions similarly to the TCP / IP protocol in shared networks.

-- Internet Small Computer System Interface: The iSCSI protocol consists of SCSI commands within an Ethernet framework that uses an IP-based Ethernet network to transmit data.
+• Internet Small Computer System Interface: The iSCSI protocol consists of SCSI commands within an Ethernet framework, using an IP-based Ethernet network to transmit data.

 How does SAN work?